AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/execute-tests-browserstack.md

 ---
 layout: default
 title:  "Execute Tests in BrowserStack"
-excerpt: "Learn to use Bellatrix to execute iOS tests in BrowserStack."
+excerpt: "Learn to use BELLATRIX to execute iOS tests in BrowserStack."
 date:   2018-11-23 06:50:17 +0200
 parent: ios-automation
 permalink: /ios-automation/execute-tests-browserstack/